ashishkarche/SecureFileApp/README.md

-Create sql data base by name `filedatabase` (if database is alreay created then no need to create database) or just import created database to xampp server link is given in `step 4`.
+Create sql data base by name `filedatabase` (if database is alreay created then no need to create database) or just import created database to xampp server, link is given in `step 4`.

 ```sql
 -- Create the database